Student Spotlight: Kerensa Schwarz

 “If it was not for these scholarships, I would not have been able to attend college due to my family’s finances.
 I am so very grateful to be a recipient,” she said.

-"If I had to offer any advice to people thinking about entering any program at College of DuPage, I would advise them to do it sooner rather than later.
+“If I had to offer any advice to people thinking about entering any program at College of DuPage, I would advise them to do it sooner rather than later.
 The more I thought about taking the first step, the harder it became.
-The professors at COD are the best and the partnership with Lewis is wonderful.
-It is very affordable.
+During my time at COD, I gained a tremendous amount of confidence as well as knowledge that will enable me to be successful at Elmhurst College.
 Just take the first step.
-I wish I had taken mine many years ago."
+I wish I had taken mine many years ago.”

 College of DuPage